Poona Community Enhancement & Infrastructure Planning

 The boat ramp was becoming less usable due to the silting of the channel.
 The PCPA through the second half of the decade lobbied to get the channel dredged.
 See historic photos.

 Issues arose in the community with a long-time resident opposing the dredging purportedly because it would only attract more boats to the area and take the fish.
 The resident, ignoring the community's desires organised a petition with 70 signatures against the proposal.
-MCC withdrew the Appeal and the project shut down.
+The consequence being that MCC withdrew the Appeal and the project shut down.

 In 1999, with environmental interests of the migratory shorebirds, a Ramsar Wetland Area in Great Sandy Strait was declared.